Know the What, Why, and How of Supply Chain Planning

 Why is Supply Chain Planning Important?

 An efficient business requires the company to follow the most fundamental concept in the market, matching the existing demand in the market with adequate supply.
-A business thrives when both the supply and demand for their product in the market is at an optimum level.
-In case there is more supply, we have a case of unsold inventory, which in turn increases the cost of operations through more warehousing requirements whereas, if the demand is more than what the company could supply, it will lead the consumers to seek alternatives in the market, ergo losing revenue.
+A business thrives when both the supply and demand for their product in the market are at an optimum level.
+In case there is more supply, we have a case of unsold inventory, which in turn increases the cost of operations through more warehousing requirements, whereas, if the demand is more than what the company could supply, it will lead the consumers to seek alternatives in the market, ergo losing revenue.
 To further understand the importance of supply chain planning, let’s first understand how business operations are affected by unforeseeable disruptions as a result of external factors in the following section.

 What does supply planning do?